An introductory article about Kubernetes, its architecture components, and its benefits.

-The master node is the one that is responsible for the management of Kubernetes cluster.
+The master node is the one that is responsible for the management of the Kubernetes cluster.
 This is the main entry point of all administrative tasks.
 The master node, also known as the control plane, is the one that is managing the worker nodes, where the actual services are running.

 - API Server

-API Server is the main management point of the entire cluster, as it allows a user to configure many of Kubernetes’ workloads and organizational units.
-The API server is also the entry points for all the REST commands used to control the cluster.
+API Server is the main management point of the entire cluster, as it allows a user to configure many of Kubernetes' workloads and organizational units.
+The API server is also the entry point for all the REST commands used to control the cluster.
 That means several different tools and libraries can easily communicate with it.

 - etcd storage

 The etcd is a simple, lightweight, distributed key-value store that can be distributed across multiple nodes.
 The etcd storage was developed by the CoreOS team to be mainly used for shared configuration and service discovery.
 Kubernetes uses etcd to store configuration data that can be used by each of the nodes in the cluster